The Dukes of Hazzard: Plot

 The cast of The Dukes of Hazzard in 1979.
 From left to right: James Best, Sorrell Booke, John Schneider, Tom Wopat and Catherine Bach.

 The Dukes of Hazzard follows the adventures of "the Duke boys", primarily cousins Bo Duke (John Schneider) and Luke Duke (Tom Wopat) (but alternatively Coy and Vance Duke for most of season 5), who live on a family farm in fictional Hazzard County, Georgia (the exact location of which is never specified, though Atlanta is mentioned several times as the nearest big city), with their cousin Daisy (Catherine Bach) and their wise old Uncle Jesse (Denver Pyle).
-The Duke boys race around in their customized 1969 Dodge Charger stock car, dubbed (The) General Lee, evading crooked and corrupt county commissioner Boss Hogg (Sorrell Booke) and his bumbling and corrupt Sheriff Rosco P. Coltrane (James Best) along with his deputy(s), and always managing to get caught in the middle of various local escapades and incidents.
+The Duke boys race around in their customized 1969 Dodge Charger stock car, dubbed (The) General Lee, evading crooked and corrupt county commissioner Jefferson Davis (J.D.)
+"Boss" Hogg (Sorrell Booke) and his bumbling and corrupt ally Sheriff Rosco P. Coltrane (James Best) along with his deputy(s), and always managing to get caught in the middle of various local escapades and incidents.

-Bo and Luke were previously sentenced to probation for illegal transportation of moonshine; their Uncle Jesse made a plea bargain with the U.S. government to refrain from distilling moonshine in exchange for Bo and Luke's freedom.
-As a result, Bo and Luke are on probation and not allowed to carry firearms—instead, they often use compound bows, sometimes with arrows tipped with dynamite—or to leave Hazzard County unless they get permission from their probation officer, Boss Hogg.
+It was explained that Bo and Luke were previously sentenced to probation for illegal transportation of moonshine as their Uncle Jesse made a plea bargain with the U.S. government to refrain from distilling moonshine in exchange for Bo and Luke's freedom.
+As a result, Bo and Luke are on probation and not allowed to carry firearms—instead, they often use compound bows, sometimes with arrows tipped with dynamite—or to leave Hazzard County unless they get permission from their appointed probation officer Boss Hogg.
 The details of their probation terms vary from episode to episode.
 Sometimes it is implied that they would be jailed for merely crossing the county line, or in other episodes the state line.
-On other occasions it is shown that they may leave Hazzard as long as they are back within a certain time.
+On other occasions, it is shown that they may leave Hazzard as long as they are back within a certain time.
 Several other technicalities of their probation come into play at various times.

-Corrupt county commissioner Jefferson Davis (J. D.) "Boss" Hogg either runs or has his fingers in virtually everything in Hazzard County.
+"Boss" Hogg either runs or has his fingers in virtually everything in Hazzard County.
 Hogg is forever angry at the Dukes, especially Bo and Luke, for their habit of foiling his crooked schemes.
 Many episodes revolve around Hogg's attempts to engage in some such scheme, sometimes with the aid of hired criminal help.